 UoR Graduate Attributes

-The UoR Graduate Attributes have been designed in partnership with our students, ensuring that each attribute reflects students' values and aspirations during their time at the University and beyond.
+The UoR Graduate Attributes articulate the skills and qualities that every student should develop by the time they graduate.
+The refreshed Graduate Attributes have been designed in partnership with our students, to reflect students' values and aspirations during their time at the University and beyond.

 Subject Specialist